Registration & Jurisprudence Exam

 2. Where can I find “approved” continuing education courses?

-Please refer to the College Policies Part 1 for more information on continuing education requirements.
+Please refer to the College Policies part 1

 3. How do I self-record/self-report my CE hours?